-Type of Institution: Highland Community College is a Public, Two-year Junior college educational facility, with approximately 3226 students (male students: 43%, female students 57%).
+Type of Institution: Highland Community College is a Public, two-year Community College educational facility, with approximately 2031 students (male students: 39%, female students 61%).

 Tuition Fees: Tuition fees vary from year to year but, compared to other colleges and universities, the in-state tuition fees for Highland Community College are rated as Low (Inexpensive).
 Check the latest basic Tuition fees on the college catalog but bear in mind that the financial cost of higher education must include calculations related to the additional costs of housing, food, travel expenses, books and any essential equipment.

-Highland Community College School Colors: The college colors of Highland Community College are Navy and Gold (Nickname: Scotties, Mascot: Scottie).
+Highland Community College School Colors: The college colors of Highland Community College are Blue, white and Orange (Nickname: The Cougars, Mascot: Cougar).
 School colors are associated with many colleges and reflected in uniforms and as a form of identity at sporting events and other intercollegiate activities.